PowerShell/PSDesiredStateConfiguration/README.md

 Additional work that we are considering:

-- Change generated DSC configuration files to JSON from MOF
+- Move away from MOF completely by generating DSC ps1 configuration files as JSON
 - Enable integration of DSC with existing agents (no LCM support)

 ## Documentation and resources